lucasjellema/katacoda-scenarios/oci-functions-1/step1.md

 The username you have to provide is composed of `<tenancy-namespace>/<username>`.
 The password is an Authentication Token generated for the specified user.
 Both these values are provided by your workshop instructor.

-And now we are finally ready to create functions and deploy them to the Oracle Cloud Infrastructure instead of to the locally running Fn Server.
+And now we are finally ready to create an API Deployment on API Gateway on Oracle Cloud Infrastructure.